MSNanda515/BlogPop/README.md

 ## Motivation
 The main intention behind developing this project was to learn the PHP laravel framwork to develop full stack dynamic websites.
 Moreover, I wanted to develop a project that had a proper backend database and this application uses PostgreSQL database with multiple models and relationships between various models which is why I decided to work on this project.

+## Requirements
+- The user should be able to sign up and login using Email
+- Each form should have cross-site request forgery protection
+- The user should be able to view posts
+- Only authenticated users should be able to post and like/unlike posts
+- An authenticated user should be able to like a post only once